-- they fail to fulfill program requirements such as exams or research in a timely and satisfactory manner. - the overall GPA drops below the minimum level of 3.50 for fellowship recipients, 3.00 for those holding TA appointments, or 3.00 for non-supported students; - they have 12 or more units of "I" grades. - the Major Professor feels that the student is not making normal progress in the laboratory.
+- they fail to fulfill program requirements such as exams or research in a timely and satisfactory manner. - the overall GPA drops below the minimum level of 3.00 (there may be higher GPA requirements for fellowship recipients and/or TAship appointees) - they have 12 or more units of "I" grades. - the Major Professor feels that the student is not making normal progress in the laboratory.